appgurueu/epidermis/Readme.md

 Left-click to undo, right-click to redo.
 Undo-redo log size is limited due to [Memory Usage] constraints.

+##### Eraser

+Left-click to mark a pixel as transparent, right-click to restore opacity of the first transparent pixel above the pointed pixel.

 ## Configuration

 `epidermis` must be added to `secure.http_mods` for SkinDB uploading & downloading (including syncing) to be enabled;